pyta-uoft/website/index.md

 ### Invalid name (C0103) {#C0103}

-This error occurs when a name does not follow the [Python Naming Convention] associated with its type (constant, variable, etc.).
+This error occurs when a name does not follow the [Python Naming Convention][PEP8: Naming Conventions] associated with its type (constant, variable, etc.).

 - Names of variables, attributes, methods, and arguments should be in **`lowercase_with_underscores`**.
 - Names of constants should be in **`ALL_CAPS_WITH_UNDERSCORES`**.